 - Enhance higher-level thinking, promote creative learning experiences, progress learning, maximize potential, and develop skills to solidify strengths and improve weaknesses.

-- Teach students how to learn and give them tools to adapt in school and in the real world.
+- Teach your student how to learn and give them the tools to adapt in school and in the real world.

-- Help students cultivate metacognitive and self-regulating techniques to promote brain development.
+- Help your student cultivate metacognitive and self-regulating techniques to promote brain development.

-- Mentor students to make positive, Christ-centered changes within themselves, their families, their communities, and the world
+- Mentor your student to make positive Christ-centered changes within themselves, their families, their communities, and the world.

 - Facilitate student-directed learning and peer collaboration.

-- Ask mostly open-ended questions to allow students to explain what they know and think without being limited to one correct answer.
+- Ask mostly open-ended questions to allow your student to explain what they know and think without being limited to one correct answer.